TeresaRem/CodingDojo/README.md

 ## Coding Dojo

 This is my coursework for Coding Dojo.
-The assignments are organized by date.
+The assignments are organized by stack.

-## To Do

--

--

--